 What expenses can be paid with scholarship funds?

 Selected candidates receive substantial assistance that is designed to close the financial gap left after the Pell Grant is used for tuition.
-The scholarship funding can be applied to school expenses like books, fees, and room and board.
+Scholarship funding can be applied to school expenses like tuition, books, fees, and room and board provided through your university.